Especially Education

 I will tell you this, though: one can only adapt the Declaration of Independence so much.

-The sole purpose of my TPT store is to provide teachers with resources that have already been adapted and meet the needs of your students.
+The sole purpose of my TPT store is to provide teachers with resources that have already been adapted and meet the needs of their students.

 I take the prerequisite skills needed to master grade-level standards and provide you with engaging, hands-on activities that make learning exciting and appropriate.